longpractice/linux_kernel_index/mm/s.md

 	return ((freelist_idx_t *)page->freelist)[idx];
 }
 ```
 get_free_obj get a certain free object from the freelist.
+See `freelist` for details.

 ## split_mem_range